Seitzruh/IBIS-Test/README.md

 If the USB-Connection does not work, check the cables or the adapters.
 Not each OTG-Adapter will work proper.

-To use the APP just run it on your android device, than choose the right USB-Adpter (Vendor 0403 Product 60001) Than you can send IBIS-commands by tying in the commands or chose one by clicking on the I-button.
+To use the APP just run it on your android device, than choose the right USB-Adpter (Vendor 0403 Product 60001) Than you can send IBIS-commands by typing in the commands or chose one by clicking on the I-button.
 As you can not type in each command, there are a few buttons, to send special commands like DS21 etc.
 These buttons uses the fields above, but may send additional records.